-Loop annotations are complemented by similar clauses allowing to specify which memory location is dynamically allocated or deallocated by a loop.
-The grammar for those constructions is given on Figure 2.21.
+Loop annotations may contain similar clauses allowing one to specify which memory locations are dynamically allocated or deallocated by a loop.
+The grammar for those constructions is given in Figure 2.21.

 The clauses loop allocates and loop frees are tied together.
-The simple loop annotation means that any memory address that does not belong to the union of sets of terms P_i and Q_i has the same allocation status in the current state than before entering the loop.
-The only difference between these two clauses is that sets P_i are evaluated in the state before entering the loop (label LoopEntry), and Q_i are evaluated in the current loop state (label LoopCurrent).
+The simple loop annotation means that any memory address that does not belong to the union of sets of terms $P_i$ and $Q_i$ has the same allocation status in the current state as before entering the loop.
+The only difference between these two clauses is that sets $P_i$ are evaluated in the state before entering the loop (label LoopEntry), and $Q_i$ are evaluated in the current loop state (label LoopCurrent).

 '''

-/@ loop frees P_1, P_2, \ldots;
+/@ loop frees P_1, P_2, ...;

-@ loop allocates Q_1, Q_2, \ldots; /
+@ loop allocates Q_1, Q_2, ...; /

 '''

-Namely, as for loop assigns, loop annotations loop frees and loop allocates define a loop invariant.
+Just as for loop assigns, the loop annotations loop frees and loop allocates define a loop invariant.

-More precisely, the following loop annotation:
+More precisely, this loop annotation